cloudmesh/cloudmesh-pi-burn/README.md

 ### Manual Page for the `pi` command

-Note to execute the command on the commandline you have to type in `cms pi` and not jsut `pi`.
+Note to execute the command on the command line you have to type in `cms pi` and not just `pi`.

-**Note**: Please note that the command `hadoop`, `spark`, and `k3` are experimental and do not yet work.
-In fact the hadoop and spark deployment are not fullfilling our standard and should not be used.
-They will be put into a different command soon so they are not confusing the used in this README.
-The command is likely to be called `pidev`.
-Once the command is graduated it will be moved into the main command pi.

 There is some very usefull aditional information about how to use the LED and temperature monitoring programs at